The Kiski School

-The Kiski School (formerly the Kiskiminetas Springs School and often known simply as Kiski or Kiski Prep) is an independent, all-boys college-preparatory boarding school in Saltsburg, Pennsylvania, United States.
+The Kiski School (formerly the Kiskiminetas Springs School and often known simply as Kiski or Kiski Prep) is an independent, college-preparatory boarding school in Saltsburg, Pennsylvania, United States.
 The school, named after the nearby Kiskiminetas River, is located about 30 mi east by north of Pittsburgh, Pennsylvania.
-Founded in 1888, Kiski is the oldest remaining non-military all-boys boarding school in the United States.

-Kiski educates students in grades 9–12, along with a post-graduate (PG) year.
-Kiski has an enrollment of approximately 180, with international students from 23 different countries.
-For 2023, Niche ranked Kiski 4th best all-boy high school in Pennsylvania.
+Founded in 1888, Kiski educates students in grades 9–12, along with a post-graduate (PG) year.
+Kiski has an enrollment of approximately 200 boarding and day students, with international students from 31 different countries.